Household Health Hazards

 Municipal Water

-Municipal water systems supply some WDG residents with water typically from bedrock aquifers below the earth’s surface, or from surface water sources.
+Municipal water systems provide many Wellington-Dufferin-Guelph residents with safe drinking water, sourced either from bedrock aquifers deep below the earth’s surface or from surface water sources like lakes and rivers.

 Resources for Homeowners on a Private Well